Rosalind Franklin: Birkbeck College

 Franklin left King's College London in mid-March 1953 for Birkbeck College, in a move that had been planned for some time and that she described (in a letter to Adrienne Weill in Paris) as "moving from a palace to the slums ... but pleasanter all the same".
-She was recruited by physics department chair and crystallographer John Desmond Bernal, who was known for promoting female crystallographers.
+Franklin was recruited by physics department chair and crystallographer John Desmond Bernal, who was known for promoting female crystallographers.
 Her new laboratories were housed in 21 Torrington Square, one of a pair of dilapidated and cramped Georgian houses containing several different departments; Franklin frequently took Bernal to task over the careless attitudes of some of the other laboratory staff, notably on one occasion after workers in the Pharmacy department flooded her first-floor laboratory with water.

 Despite the parting words of Bernal to stop her interest in nucleic acids, Franklin helped Gosling to finish his thesis, although she was no longer his official supervisor.
 Together, they published the first evidence of double helix in the A form of DNA in the 25 July issue of Nature.
 At the end of 1954, Bernal secured funding for Franklin from the Agricultural Research Council (ARC), which enabled her to work as a senior scientist supervising her own research group.
 John Finch, a physics student from King's College London, subsequently joined Franklin's group, followed by Kenneth Holmes, a Cambridge graduate, in July 1955.
 Despite the ARC funding, Franklin wrote to Bernal that the existing facilities remained highly unsuited for conducting research: